 As part of your planning process, decide what metrics matter most and make sure you know how to measure them.

 In the end, take everything one step at a time when launching your first marketing campaign.
-The most important aspect is the planning.
+The most important aspect is planning.
 Remember, a great marketing campaign is 80 percent planning and 20 percent execution.